matthew-c-austin/reading-notes/401/class-04.md

     13

 2. Write the number 52 in binary.
-Write it in hexidecimal.
+Write it in hexadecimal.

-    110100,0X34
+    110100, 0X34

 ## Things I want to know more about